Poppy-Fields Movies: The Couch Of Fame

 To nominate your own PFM, email bunting at tomatonation dot com with a rundown of the criteria and your argument for why it deserves a cushion.
 You can win stuff!

-Tags: Apollo 13 Back To The Future Clueless daddy issues Diner Field Of Dreams free crap Gone With The Wind Grosse Pointe Blank movies Ocean's 11 Ocean's 13 poppy-fields movies Pretty Woman quotations Sex & The City The Fifth Element The Fugitive The Godfather The Hunt For Red October The Magnificent Seven The Matrix The Shawshank Redemption The Silence Of The Lambs The Wizard Of Oz WarGames Working Girl
+Tags: A League Of Their Own Almost Famous Apollo 13 Back To The Future Clueless daddy issues Diner Field Of Dreams Forrest Gump free crap Gone With The Wind Grosse Pointe Blank movies Ocean's 11 Ocean's 13 poppy-fields movies Pretty Woman quotations Sex & The City The Fifth Element The Firm The Fugitive The Godfather The Hunt For Red October The Long Kiss Goodnight The Magnificent Seven The Matrix The Shawshank Redemption The Silence Of The Lambs The Wizard Of Oz WarGames Working Girl

 The Hunt For Red October and A League of Their Own instantly jump to the top of my leader board.